rayklaw/summoner_search_react/README.md

 # Summoner Search (In Progress)

 This is a web app made using the React.js framework.
-Summoner Search implements the Riot API to search up players and display stats about their summoner as well as their recent games
+Summoner Search implements the Riot API to search up players and display stats about their summoner as well as their recent games.
+**Summoner Search is currently using mock data.

 ## Setup